J. Michael Brewer, CCO, MDP

 To All Citizens and Visitors:

 As a lifelong native of the County with multigenerational roots here, I care deeply about our community, its unique history and its future possibilities.
 We have much to be proud of in Butts County, and a quality of life that many have come here to enjoy.
 We still have small town values, while also being very much a part of the greater metropolitan Atlanta and Macon areas.
-Our desire to manage and structure growth in a positive way, that recognizes both the values we hold dear and the future we must be a part of, forms the basis of our governance, guided by committed Commissioners and implemented by passionate staff members.
+Our desire to manage and structure growth in a positive way-one that recognizes both the values we hold dear and the future we must be a part of-forms the basis of our governance, guided by committed Commissioners and implemented by passionate staff members.
+Doing this will ensure we retain our focus as “Georgia’s Outdoor Capital”.

 I hope the information on this page will be helpful to you and that you will feel free to reach out to a staff member, department head or elected official if we can be of assistance to you.
 A full list of the services of this office is provided below and of course, other departments and offices are featured in other parts of this website.